 We all want to know how to stop siblings fighting, I think I’ve found a brilliantly simple trick.
-Conflict and sibling rivalry is normal and healthy and part of life, you won’t stop it completely, but recently we changed one thing about the way we handle fighting and it made a massive difference.
+Conflict and sibling rivalry is normal and healthy and part of life, you won’t ever stop it completely, but recently we changed one thing about the way we handle fighting and it made a massive difference.

 I think you might like to know about this technique too, because it doesn’t involve massive changes to your routine, sticker charts, bribes, money or exhausting days where you don’t see your other half/have a moment’s peace/manage to talk to another adult, because you are hell bent trying to keep the kids apart.

 The biggest thing I was doing wrong was jumping in and taking sides.
 I didn’t even really think I was taking sides, just trying to solve the issue quickly and fairly with my adult wisdom hat on, but what I was actually doing was playing judge.
 And it was back firing hugely and creating more sibling rivalry.
 For example…

 We picked up my 5yo from a party, he wouldn’t give my 7yo anything from his party bag.
 So I asked him to, immediately and without realising almost, I had taken sides.
 So he dug his heels in more and things got nastier.
 He ate all the cake and the sweets in one gulp (alright well not quite, but it was fast) and he threw the wrapper at my 7yo.
 She grabbed him by the collar, and they were fighting.